 We strongly recommend having your mobile development team assist your with this configuration.

-To send push notifications from Engagement Cloud to your app, you need to do the following to link Engagement Cloud to your app and users:
+To send push notifications from Dotdigital to your app, you need to do the following to link Dotdigital to your app and users:

-These steps ensure that Engagement Cloud has the necessary information to use Apple and Googles push channels to reach your app, and that the app passes the necessary information to send push to individual app users.
+These steps ensure that Dotdigital has the necessary information to use Apple and Googles push channels to reach your app, and that the app passes the necessary information to send push to individual app users.

-In this step you will configure Engagement Cloud to be able to use Google's FCM and Apples APNS push services to send messages to your apps.
-This involves configuring tokens and certificates that are issued for Apple and Googles platforms when configuring push for your app, so it is recommended that you have someone will mobile development knowledge available to complete this step.
+In this step you configure Dotdigital to be able to use Google's FCM and Apples APNS push services to send messages to your apps.
+This involves configuring tokens and certificates that are issued for Apple and Googles platforms when configuring push for your app, so it is recommended that you have someone with mobile development knowledge available to complete this step.

-In addition to the push platform configuration we also need you to configure your security token values so that our SDK can recognise authenticate security tokens (JWTs) passed by your app to the SDK.
-Don't worry we explain how we use security tokens in more detail later.
+In addition to the push platform configuration we also need you to configure your security token values so that our SDK can recognise authenticated security tokens (JWTs) passed by your app to the SDK.
+We explain how we use security tokens in more detail later.

-Now that Engagement Cloud knows how to use push with your app it is time to embed our SDK into your app so that it can pass back the necessary information to send messages to a specific user.
+Now that Dotdigital knows how to use push with your app, it’s time to embed our SDK into your app so that it can pass back the necessary information to send messages to a specific user.

-The SDK will communicate with our platform for you to:
+The SDK communicates with our platform for you to:

-- Register your app users into Engagement Cloud as contacts
+- Register your app users into Dotdigital as contacts.

 We need to ensure that it is your app registering users for push and this is done by your app passing a JWT (JSON Web Token) to the SDK.
-The passed JWT is verified using the authorisation information for the JWT you configured in your push notification profile in the previous step, and if valid the user is registered.
-Your app will need to provide a valid JWT to initialise the SDK, you can find out more about how to create a JWT by clicking here.
+The passed JWT is verified using the authorisation information for the JWT you configured in your push notification profile in Step 1, and if valid the user is registered.
+Your app will need to provide a valid JWT to initialise the SDK.

 Supported iOS and Android versions